 - Batista seized power and declared himself as the new president of Cuba.
 He described his leadership as ‘disciplined democracy’.

-- Batista was considered as corrupt and oppressive dictator.
-He was a known ally of United States.
+- Batista was considered a corrupt and oppressive dictator.
+He was a known ally of the United States.

-- Batista’s regime paved way to the formation of the 26th of July Movement.
+- Batista’s regime paved the way to the formation of the 26th of July Movement.

-- The movement was founded by a Fidel Castro.
-The movement propagated through underground newspaper and even trained recruits against Batista.
+- The movement was founded by Fidel Castro.
+The movement was propagated through underground newspapers and even trained recruits against Batista.